 The U.S. Food and Drug Administration (FDR) requires incidents involving a medical device, including certain malfunctions and incidents that resulted in serious injury or death, to be reported using eMDR.

 We take our quality management standards seriously, rigorously checking our medical device manufacturing processes at every stage to guarantee consistent results.
-NQA is a global certification company that puts Quality Management Systems in place, with standards that must be met, before a company can begin servicing customers in our fields.
-We are ISO 9001- and AS9100-certified and are proud of our delegation.
+Our internal standards adhere to ISO 9001 and AS9100 certifications.

 Design controls are criteria required by the FDA to be met before moving the design toward final approval.
 They’re critical for medical device manufacturing due to the multi-step process required for certification and the guarantee that the device is on-track to meet our stringent regulations applicable to medical devices.

 How Long Does It Take to Develop and Manufacture a Medical Device?

 Developing and gaining approval for a new medical device can take 3 to 7 years to bring a device from concept to approval, according to studies, compared to an average of 12 years for drugs.
 This may seem like a long time, but it includes the entire device lifecycle.

 Similar to drugs, medical devices go through a review process by the FDA before they can be marketed for use in patients.
 The governmental requirements are for all medical devices that are manufactured, repackaged, relabelled, or imported for sale.
 Under the requirements, a medical device is defined as any device used to diagnose, prevent, or treat a medical disease or condition without having any chemical action on any part of the body.
 The three classes of medical devices are: